thrackle-io/rules-engine/docs/userGuides/deployment/ADMIN-ROLES.md

 Keccak256: 0x870ee5500b98ca09b5fcd7de4a95293916740021c92172d268dad85baec3c85f
 ````

 ---

 ## ACCESS TIER ADMIN

 ### Overview
-Access tier is set at construction and can be granted only by the app admin at any time.
+Access tier can be granted at any time by the app admin.
 This role sets the access level for addresses within the application app manager.
 Functions with the modifier onlyRole(ACCESS_TIER_ADMIN_ROLE) can only be called by this role.

 ### Add Command
 The following is an example of the command used to add an access tier admin: